 Are you ready to pass the CPA Exam?
 Find out by testing yourself with free CPA Exam questions from Wiley CPAexcel.
 This resource includes actual AICPA-released CPA Exam questions, as well as sample questions written by our team of experts covering all four parts of the CPA Exam.
-These CPA Exam practice questions mimic the actual CPA Exam and feature the latest topics you’ll see on exam day.
+These CPA Exam practice questions mimic the actual CPA Exam Sections and feature the latest topics you’ll see on exam day.

 Here’s a sneak peak of what you’ll get from your free download of CPA Questions:

 On July 1, Year 5, Eagle Corp. issued 600 of its 10%, $1,000 bonds at 99 plus accrued interest.
 The bonds are dated April 1, Year 5 and mature on April 1, Year 15.
 Interest is payable semiannually on April 1 and October 1.

 What amount did Eagle receive from the bond issuance?

 The total amount received, which is called proceeds on the bond issue, is:

 .99($1,000)(600) + .10(3/12)(600)($1,000) = $609,000.

 The first factor is the total bond price, exclusive of accrued interest.
 The second factor is the accrued interest since 4/1/Y5.